The science of sound and sound control.

 An invisible, non-toxic gas used in insulating unit's to enhance the units insulating performance (u-value).

-The dimension by which the framing system overlaps the edge of the glazing infill.
+The dimension the framing system overlaps the edge of the glazing.

 Blast Resistant Glass